-Reporting instructions for consignee selling in the name of the owner:
+Reporting instructions for winery selling in the name of the owner:

-Reporting instructions for consignee (winery) selling in its own name:
+Reporting instruction for winery selling in own name: